 Critical illness cover provides a lump sum payout on the diagnosis of a wide range of serious health related conditions.
 This lump sum payout is given on diagnosis only.
 Hence, there is no need to submit bills and patiently wait for claims after undergoing treatment.
 Critical illness plans give you money that you can spend on your treatment, and fund your household during your no-income period as you undergo treatment.
 There is no restriction on how you use the claim money.

 - Retirement planning - Retirement is supposed to be this beautiful time when you are free from work pressures and life is peaceful.
 It can be all those things and much more, if you have a pension/monthly income.
 Most of us work in private sector companies, and hence there is no pension benefit.
 This is why retirement becomes more of a worry than something to look forward to.
 Fortunately, life insurance provides retirement plans that allow you to earn a pension, keep your head high and live your life in your own terms.

 Retirement plans offer you and your spouse the benefit of receiving regular pension for life.
 If you start saving for retirement from an early age, saving a big retirement corpus is possible with a retirement plan.
 For that, consider your post-retirement financial requirements to build an adequate retirement kitty that will suit your old-age needs.
 With proper planning and saving through a retirement plan, you will be able to build a good retirement corpus, which can be used to buy a fixed pension plan for life and thus protecting yourself from inflation.
-For example, a 60-year old with ₹ 1 crore purchase of ICICI Pru Immediate Annuity can get up to ₹ 7.32 lakh annually i.e. ₹ 61,000 per month for life.
+For example, a 60 year old has invested Rs.
+1 crore in ICICI Pru Guranteed Pension Plan – Immediate Annuity, He can get upto Rs.
+7.64 lakhs annually i.e. Rs.
+63,724/- per month, for life.